karamellpelle/nvim-skeletty/README.md

 localdir           = ".skeletons",
 -- ^ name of subfolder with local skeletons localdir_project   = false,
--- ^ is the local folder relative to current working directory (false) or current Git project (true)? localdir_exclusive = false,
+-- ^ is the local folder relative to current working directory (false) --   or current Git project (true)? localdir_exclusive = false,
 -- ^ only look for skeletons in the local directory
 --   (however, the 'apply' command will look everywhere) auto               = false,
--- ^ trigger a skeleton for every new file with a filetype (i.e. file extension) override           = false,
+-- ^ trig skeleton for every new file with a filetype (i.e. file extension) override           = false,
 -- ^ only show skeletons with highest priority when filetype and tag are equal apply_at_top       = true,